-A student may repeat any course in which a grade of 'D', 'F', 'U', or 'W' was earned.
-The last grade earned when a course is repeated is used when computing the grade point average.
-If a student repeats a course and earns a lower grade, the lower grade will be used in the computation of the grade point average.
 The original grade will remain on the student's transcript.
+The new grade will replace the previous grade when computing the grade point average (GPA).
+If a student repeats a course and earns a lower new grade, the lower new grade will be used in the computation of the GPA.